 - 1.From 1 January 2019, dental amalgam shall only be used in pre-dosed encapsulated form.
-The use of mercury in bulk form by dental practitioners shall be prohibited. - 2.From 1 July 2018, dental amalgam shall not be used for dental treatment of deciduous teeth, of children under 15 years and of pregnant or breastfeeding women, except when deemed strictly necessary by the dental practitioner based on the specific medical needs of the patient. - 3.By 1 July 2019, each Member State shall set out a national plan concerning the measures it intends to implement to phase down the use of dental amalgam.
+The use of mercury in bulk form by dental practitioners shall be prohibited. - 2.From 1 July 2018, dental amalgam shall not be used for dental treatment of deciduous teeth, of children under 15 years and of pregnant or breastfeeding women, except when deemed strictly necessary by the dental practitioner based on the specific medical needs of the patient.

+3. Omitted